justinhough/shopify-primus/README.md

-# PostCSS Shopify Theme Starer
+# Shopify Primus

-This is a Shopify starter theme built with PostCSS.
+Primus is a Shopify Starter Theme built with PostCSS (and some magical things).

 It's preconfigured so that you can use the familiar syntax of variables, mixins, conditionals, and more.
 Check out each plugin or the documentation (coming soon) for the full range of options.